-Our full dataset is constructed by supplementing the database on Covid-19 by Our World in Data with a few other datasets, including the Oxford’s Covid-19 Government Response Tracker (Hale et al. (2021), the World Development Indicator (WDI) database, the World Governance Indicator (WGI) database, and the Economist’s tracker for Covid-19 excess deaths.
-The full dataset covers 170 countries at a weekly frequency from January 1, 2020 to December 31, 2021.
+Our full dataset is constructed by supplementing the Our World in Data database on Covid-19 with a few other datasets, including Oxford’s Covid-19 Government Response Tracker (Hale et al. 2021), the World Development Indicator (WDI) database, the World Governance Indicator (WGI) database, and the Economist’s tracker for Covid-19 excess deaths.
+The full dataset covers 170 countries at a weekly frequency from January 1, 2020, to December 31, 2021.

-Specifically, from the Our World in Data’s Covid-19 database, we use cumulative officially reported Covid-19 mortality counts (per million population), total number of Covid-19 vaccination doses administered per 100 people in the total population (Mathieu et al. (2021)), population density, share of aged 65+ population, and GDP per capita.
-We use the Government Response Stringency Index (SI) from the Oxford’s Covid-19 Government Response Tracker, which is a composite measure based on 9 indicators including school closures, workplace closures, and travel bans, rescaled to a value from 0 to 100, with 100 indicating the strictest response.
+Specifically, from the Our World in Data’s Covid-19 database, we use cumulative officially reported Covid-19 mortality counts (per million population), the total number of Covid-19 vaccination doses administered per 100 people in the total population (Mathieu et al. 2021), population density, the share of aged 65+ population, and GDP per capita.
+We use the Government Response Stringency Index (SI) from Oxford’s Covid-19 Government Response Tracker, which is a composite measure based on 9 indicators including school closures, workplace closures, and travel bans — rescaled to a value from 0 to 100, with 100 indicating the strictest response.

-We use the share of urban population from the WDI database; and rule of law, voice and accountability, and government effectiveness in the WGI database.
+We use the share of urban population from the WDI database; and rule of law, voice and accountability, and government effectiveness from the WGI database.
 Rule of law captures perceptions of the extent to which agents have confidence in and abide by the rules of society, and in particular the quality of contract enforcement, property rights, the police, and the courts, as well as the likelihood of crime and violence.
-Voice and accountability captures perceptions of the extent to which a country's citizens are able to participate in selecting their government, as well as freedom of expression, freedom of association, and free media.
+The voice-and-accountability variable captures perceptions of the extent to which a country's citizens can participate in selecting their government, as well as freedom of expression, freedom of association, and free press.
 Lastly, government effectiveness captures perceptions of the quality of public services, the quality of the civil service and the degree of its independence from political pressures, the quality of policy formulation and implementation, and the credibility of the government's commitment to such policies.

-We also use cumulative excess mortality per million population from the Economist’s tracker for Covid-19 excess deaths, which is calculated by taking the mortality from all causes in a given country and period, and then comparing it with a historical baseline from recent years.
-The lines fit a linear trend for the year, accounting for long-term increases or decreases in mortality, and implementing a fixed effect for each week or month up to February 2020.
+We also use cumulative excess mortality per million population from the Economist’s tracker for Covid-19 excess deaths, which is calculated by comparing all-cause mortality in a given country and time frame with a historical baseline from prior years.
+A linear trend is then fit for the year, accounting for long-term increases or decreases in mortality, anda fixed effect is implemented for each week or month up to February 2020 to account for short-term fluctuations.

-Quartile Evidence Contrasting Official versus Excess Cumulative Covid Mortality, 2020-2021
+Quartile Evidence Contrasting Official versus Excess Cumulative Covid-19 Mortality, 2020-2021

-We start by tabulating the quartile rank order of mortality per million during the first two Covid-19 years (from the beginning of 2020 to the end of 2021) using the two mortality measures, i.e., the official (or official) mortality and the excess mortality.
+We start by tabulating the quartile rank order of mortality per million during the first two Covid-19 years (from the beginning of 2020 to the end of 2021) using the two mortality measures, i.e., the official (or reported) mortality and the excess mortality.
 Next, we describe the large discrepancies of countries’ ranking between the two mortality measures.
-To gain further insight, we apply statistical analysis accounting for these differences, and close with discussion and interpretations.
+To gain further insight, we present regressions accounting for these differences, and close with discussion and interpretations.

-Table 1 reports the average statistics of countries in quartiles of the cumulative official Covid mortality per million up to December 31, 2021.
-Table 2 reports the country list in each quartile.
-Table 3 and Table 4 reports the same information using the excess mortality data.
-We order the rank of the quartile so that a lower quartile consists of countries with lower cumulative mortality.
+Table 1 reports the average statistics of countries in quartiles of cumulative official Covid-19 mortality per million up to December 31, 2021.
+Table 2 replicates Table 1, but for excess Covid-19 mortalities.
+Table 1A, relegated to the appendix, reports the country list within each quartile of official mortality.
+Table 2A (also in the Appendix) replicates Table 1A, but for excess mortality data.
+We order the ranks of the quartiles so that a lower quartile consists of countries with lower cumulative mortalities.

-Table 1: Average Quartiles Statistics of Cumulative Official Covid Mortality, December 31, 2021
+Table 1: Average Quartiles Statistics of Cumulative Official Covid-19 Mortality, December 31, 2021